sprksh/finance-calculator/README.rst

 .. end-badges

-A simple python based tool for financial calculations of all ratios and metrics like xirr, alpha, beta, volatility, upside capture, downside capture, sortino ratio, treynor ratio etc.
+A simple python tool for calculating ratios used to measure portfolio performance.
+Ratios include alpha, beta, sharpe, volatility, upside capture, downside capture, sortino ratio, treynor ratio, drawdown etc.

+It also can be used to calculating portfolio returns like XIRR. (twirr, holding period return etc. will be added).

+The tool is largely based on pandas and numpy and is capable of giving continuous (rolling) values of ratios wherever required in the form of a pandas dataframe.
+All data (portfolio/ navs/ market) needs to be passed in arguments based on the function getting called.

+For example
+- XIRR can be calculated from portfolio cashflows [(date, amount)].
+- Sharpe ratio will need scheme/portfolio nav [(date, nav)].
+- Alpha will need both scheme nav as well as benchmark nav.

+For definitions of above terms, check Investopedia.
+You can find the examples of few of these ratios here. https://www.valueresearchonline.com/funds/197/sbi-large-and-midcap-fund

 * Free software: BSD 2-Clause License